davidbrekke/dsoe-graph/README.md

 # Dunwoody School of Engineering

-GraphQL API built with Apollo Server to support the school of engineering with student advising and academic planning
+GraphQL API built with apollo to support the school of engineering with student advising and academic planning

 ### getting started